PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-08 13:28:36
+Last updated: 2024-04-08 13:29:10
-Random Quote: You are the love of my life.
-Everything I have and everything I am is yours.
-Forever. - Barney Stinson
+Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose